dmaizel/tech-lead-challenge/README.md

 4. Brief presentation (5-10 minutes) of your solution, followed by a Q&A session

 ## Note
-You're not expected to implement all services or features in the given timeframe.
-As a tech lead, part of your role is to make decisions about what to prioritize given limited time and resources.
+You're not expected to implement handle all requirements or features in the given timeframe.
+As a software engineer, part of your role is to make decisions about what to prioritize given limited time and resources.
 Choose the components and features you believe are most critical or best demonstrate your skills and approach.
 Be prepared to explain your choices and discuss how you'd implement the remaining parts if given more time.

 ## Submission Instructions
 1. Fork this repository to your own GitHub account.